omniprime/100-days-of-code/log.md

 **Today's Progress**: Started with CSS.
 Moved into Javascript lessons when ran into more positioning issues.

 **Thoughts:** I am having a lot of trouble positioning things with CSS.
 I need to find an indepth guide to make more sense of it.
 I would think that if I set a <div> nested in another <div> to a certain % position it would remain there and resize when the page shrinks, but it does not always do that.
 When I got a bit frustrated with that I moved on to more Javascript lessons and made some good progress with objects.
 I do wish that FCC spent more time on CSS early than just having us rely on bootstrap.

+### Day 14: January 16th, 2017

+**Today's Progress**: All JavaScript lessons today.
+Got stuck on a search function

+**Thoughts:** Good progress through loops.
+Ended the hour on the profile lookup lession.
+Having an issue visualizing how it needs to search through the object to find the items it is looking for.
+Will try again tomorrow.